ChenSizhe13893461199/Fast-AMPs-Discovery-Projects/README.md

 3. The test sequences were deposited in document Non-AMPsfilter.csv

 This algorithm demand one-hot code matrix (sequential information，50×20) and physical/chemical descriptors matrix (91×17) as input.
-The one-hot code can be calculated by the three .csv documents aforementioned,\
+The one-hot code can be calculated by the three .csv documents aforementioned.

 For example:\
   ```train_file_name = 'TrainingAMP.csv'  # Training dataset```\